Nominations and applications close on January 13th, 2025

 • Educate, mentor, and supervise masters-level counsellors and psychotherapists

-• Assume senior leadership positions in professional and self-regulatory bodies
+• Assume senior leadership positions and roles within the professional field of counselling and psychotherapy.

 A variety of exciting and fulfilling outcomes are available to graduates of this program, including careers such as: